 HEALTH SERVICES

-Health services are most noteworthy when they are preventive in design.
 The school has formulated various policies designed to enhance the health of each student.
 Some of these policies include room inspections, balanced meals, lights out regulations, activity programs, and required personal medical information from each student.

 MUW HEALTH CENTER